 One Perfect Day in Healdsburg

-Here’s how we made the most of one unforgettable summer day in and around Healdsburg.
+Here’s how we made the most of our single day in and around Healdsburg.

 Settling In

-We checked into Hotel Healdsburg, and immediately fell in love with its hip, modern aesthetic and unbeatable location right on the town's picturesque plaza.
-The hotel strikes the perfect balance between sophistication and warmth, with an unfussy contemporary design.
-Being steps away from restaurants, shops, and the town square meant we could easily explore the town on foot — a major plus for a city gal like me who loves exploring on foot.
+We checked into Hotel Healdsburg, and immediately fell in love with its warm sophistication and unfussy contemporary design.
+I loved how it sits right on the town square, just steps from restaurants, shops, and tasting rooms.
+We could easily explore the town on foot—a big plus for a city gal like me who loves to walk everywhere.
 My only complaint with our room was the lighting.
-It was a bit too dark, even for someone like me who is sensitive to bright light.
-However, the bathroom was well-lit, so that’s the most important.
+It was a bit too dim, even for my sensitive eyes.
+But the bathroom had great lighting, which made up for it.

 Plant-Based Delights

-For lunch, we headed to Little Saint, a bright, inviting space that feels like a living room for the local community.
+For lunch, we had booked a table at Little Saint, a bright, inviting space that feels like a huge living room.
 There’s a coffee bar, wine lounge, and a cozy 100% plant-based restaurant.
-I ordered the Kale Caesar with avocado, which was crisp and flavorful.
-It wasn’t super filling, and I should’ve ordered more, but after eating it, I was ready to get out and explore the town.
+I enjoyed the Kale Caesar with avocado, which was crisp and flavorful, but not very filling.
+I should’ve ordered more, but after eating it, I was feeling antsy to get outside and explore the town.
 Joel went for a waffle topped with chocolate “ice cream.”
 He liked it, but didn’t love it.
-(He’s not quite ready to give up butter and eggs!)
+(He’s not quite ready to give up milk and eggs!)
 Still, we both agreed the creative, casual atmosphere was worth the visit.

 Little Saint.
 All photos by Lisa Denning